jaspector

 New structures, structural modifications, demolition, re-roofing, commercial window replacement, and electrical/plumbing/mechanical work (even repairs).

+Not all construction work requires a permit in Wilmington, DE.
 The following work is generally exempt: Interior painting; Minor roof repairs involving less than 100 sq ft of drywall; Carpeting and floor underlayment; Plumbing fixture replacements with no in-wall changes; Residential vinyl window replacements in 1- and 2-family homes (Historic Districts excluded); Storm doors and front doors (permit required in Historic Districts); Downspouts and gutters (permit required in Historic Districts); Small drywall repair less than 100 sq ft or 3 sheets, not affecting a structural or fire-rated wall.
 Note: Properties in Historic Districts have additional permit requirements for many items that are otherwise exempt.
+When in doubt, confirm with the local building department before starting work.